Recognized for 50 years of service, Jim McDonnell says his family's involvement with Ephrata area fire dept. spans four generations

 "There's probably no one more dedicated than Jim," Stuckey told Source ONE News.

-Going on 67, McDonnell no longer is on the front lines of firefighting, but he is a devoted mechanic, maintenance man, driver and pump operator for the district.
+Going on 68, McDonnell is no longer on the front lines of firefighting, but he is a devoted mechanic, maintenance man, driver and pump operator for the district.

 McDonnell recalled the early days when Fire District 13 operated on a 'shoestring' budget.